-Amsterdam is on the top of the list of many people’s bucket lists.
+Amsterdam is at the top of the list of many people’s bucket lists.
 It’s a city packed with exciting things to do, see, and explore.
 Amsterdam in winter is cold, very cold, and it rains… a lot!
 Theoretically, it shouldn’t be that great to visit Amsterdam in Winter, but you’ll always find cool things to do in Winter, even if it rains and feels -10ºC.

 Amsterdam’s liberal culture is widely known and only adds to its allure, though we always need to remember that there’s so much more to Amsterdam than Coffeeshops and the Red Light district.
+Check here all the things Amsterdam is known for.

 How’s the weather in Winter in Amsterdam?